 • Connect with Peers: Building connections with peers who are also young carers can provide a strong support network.
 These peers understand the challenges and can share coping strategies and emotional support.

-• Take Breaks: Young carers must schedule regular breaks to recharge.
-Respite care services, if available, can offer young carers a much-needed rest from their caregiving responsibilities.
+• Take Breaks: Young caregivers must schedule regular breaks to recharge.
+Respite care services, if available, can offer them a much-needed rest from their caregiving responsibilities.

 • Set Realistic Goals: Setting realistic and achievable goals, both academically and personally, can help young carers maintain a sense of purpose and motivation.